Uglylab/UglylabLib/README.md

 # UglylabLib

 **UglylabLib** is the core C++ simulation engine behind the Uglylab project.
 It provides foundational components for building complex, high-performance simulations combining agent-based modeling (ABM) and cellular automata (CA) on structured grids.
 The library is optimized for shared memory communication with a viewer process, allowing interactive visualization and external control.
 Designed for scientific modeling and extensibility.
+> ⚠️ **This project is in an early stage of development.** It is not ready for general use, remains undocumented, and currently includes no usage examples.
+Expect breaking changes, incomplete features and ongoing refactoring.
 ---

 ## ✨ Features